swiftype/meta_events/README.md

 Let's get started.
 We'll assume we're working in a Rails project, although MetaEvents has no dependencies on Rails or any other particular framework.
 We'll also assume you've installed the MetaEvents gem (ideally via your `Gemfile`).

+**Note**: You will also need to provide whatever API your analytics system uses; for example, in the case of Mixpanel, you must also add `gem mixpanel-ruby` to your `Gemfile`.

 ### Declaring Events

 First, let's declare an event that we want to fire.
 Create `config/meta_events.rb` (MetaEvents automatically